 - 2 ATP molecules are used While 4 ATP molecules are formed.
 Therefore, there is a net gain of 2 ATP molecules.

 - 2H+ atoms are formed.
 These are accepted by NAD, which changes into N A D H + .2H+ and is transferred to ETS.

 2. Oxidative decarboxylation –

-On entering mitochondria the pyruvic acid molecule releases one molecule of CO2 and changes into acetic acid.
+On entering mitochondria, the pyruvic acid molecule releases one molecule of CO2 and changes into acetic acid.
 This is called decarboxylation.
-Acetic acid is combined with coenzyme A and forms acetyl coenzyme-A. During this process, 2H is released which is accepted by NAD forming NADH + H+.NADH Transfer them to the electron transport system.
+Acetic acid is combined with coenzyme A and forms acetyl coenzyme-A. During this process, 2H is released which is accepted by NAD creating NADH + H+.NADH Transfer them to the electron transport system.

 3. Krebs tricarboxylic acid cycle (TCA ) –

 - 2H Are released during dehydrogenation-I of isocitric acid into oxalo succinic acid.